nichess-game/game/typescript/README.md

 ## About

 This implementation is not optimised for AI training.
-If you'd like to do so, wait for Python/C implementation or help by contributing your own.

 ## Compile